-If you're a parent, keeping your family's white clothes bright and clean is a top priority.
+If you're a parent, keeping your family's white clothes bright and clean might be hard to stay on top of.
 We all know that white sheets, duvets, dresses, and shirts can yellow over time, and that kids – and spouses – will come home with stained clothes once in a while, so it's good to be prepared when it comes to running them through the washing machine.

-From advice for how to treat white sheets, clothes, and other items so they stay in top condition, to ways to remove stains on white shirts (among other things), read on for great white clothes washing tips!
+From advice on how to treat white sheets, clothes, and other items so they stay in top condition to ways to remove stains on white shirts, jeans, and other garments, read on for great white clothes washing tips!

 How to Treat a White Shirt

-Week to week, work shirts and your kids' school uniforms will see a lot of wear.
-All parents want to try to keep white shirts clean for as long as possible.
+Week to week, work shirts and your kids' school uniforms will see a lot of wear, and knowing how to wash whites becomes an essential skill as school shirts pile up in the laundry basket.
 So, what are the best ways to treat white shirts?

 Firstly, always make sure you separate white shirts from your coloured garments.
 Even older clothes can transfer colour, or just make the white cloth look grey and dingy.
 Remember to also separate the heavily-soiled garments from the lightly-soiled ones – you don't want that muddy t-shirt spoiling your child's pristine school shirt!
 Ideally, you should wash white shirts after every wear to stop yellowing from perspiration or skin oils.